 Loop yarn is a new product which appeared in stores recently, we have found this yarn fun to use to make projects like pillows, scarfs, blankets and more.
-Visit our Loop Yarn Tutorial page for many tutorials and projects to make with this new yarn.
+Visit our Loop Yarn Tutorial page for many tutorials and projects to make with this new loop yarn.

 Learn how to make this Loop Yarn Textured Blanket by watching our video below or keep reading this post.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate

 WHAT YOU NEED For a Loop Yarn Blanket:

 - Red Heart Loop It Yarn (or other loop yarn).
 We used 3 skeins each of white, purple and pink.
 (Find links to loop yarn at the end of this article)

 - Written pattern (at the end of this tutorial)

 To make the loop yarn blanket, we used 3 skeins each of Red Heart Loop It yarn in purple, white and pink.
 The finished size of the blanket is 42" x 60".
 Each skein has 7.6 yards of yarn.
 If you use a different brand or type of yarn, check the length as you may need to adjust the amount of yarn purchased.

 This loop yarn blanket pattern can easily be made larger or smaller by altering the number of loops in the foundation row or changing the number of rows you stitch.
 If you add/subtract the foundation row loops, you will change the width of the blanket.
 By adding more or fewer rows, you will change the length.
 If you make it larger, you will need more skeins of yarn.
 When you add rows or loops, add in groups of 5 loops.
 Each of the "blocks" is 5 loops wide by 5 rows, so when adding, always add 5 loops or 5 rows.